kaisbaccour/hashicorp-vault-token-pdf-slack-reporter/README.md

-# Hashicorp vault toekn reporter:
+# Hashicorp vault token reporter:

 This project is intended to automatically generate an overview over the active tokens living on your hashicorp vault.
 The generated overview has a pdf format and is sent to a slack channel that you can configure through environment variables.